 Since the Lieutenant Governor of Alberta Distinguished Artist awards were launched in 2005, eight Albertan communities have hosted the awards event celebrating Alberta’s most accomplished artists.
-Now, Lac La Biche County and Portage College are gearing up to co-host this foremost Alberta cultural event on June 12, 2021.
+Now, Lac La Biche County and Portage College are gearing up to co-host this foremost Alberta cultural event.

 Their community celebration of the arts will focus on the region’s status as a cultural crossroads overflowing with natural beauty.
 The region has more than 150 lakes and rivers flowing on either side of the continental divide and is one of Alberta’s major tourism areas.
 Lac La Biche County Mayor Omer Moghrabi also highlights the region as “…one of the most historic and diverse communities in Alberta.”
 He sees hosting the 2021 Lieutenant Governor of Alberta Distinguished Artist Awards as a fantastic way to share the richness and vibrancy of the region’s art and culture scene with the rest of the province.